 Jumpstart your family game night with this nifty DIY set that parents and the kids can customize and create together, too – right down to the pieces

-Last month, The Martha Stewart Show dedicated an entire episode to backyard entertaining with a good portion of the show focusing on games the whole family can play outside – from ladder golf to molkky, a game from Finland.
-Joining Martha on the show was Paul Tukey, author of the new book Tag, Toss and Run.
+The Martha Stewart Show once dedicated an entire episode to backyard entertaining with a good portion of the show focusing on games the whole family can play outside – from ladder golf to molkky, a game from Finland.
+Joining Martha on the show was Paul Tukey, author of the book Tag, Toss and Run.
 The book features 40 classic outdoor games for families to enjoy.
 Paul stressed the importance of family time together, whether it’s playing a game outdoors or inside.

 Whether or not it’s warm enough to set up the badminton set for the summer, you can get game night going at the dining room table with this checkerboard the whole family can help make and keep as a family heirloom.

 Start out by marking a 1″ border on all four sides of the board.
 Trace lightly with your pencil to give you a guide.